-Stock Option Grants in Fiscal 2005.
-The following table sets forth certain information concerning the individual grant of options to purchase Common Stock to the Named Executive Officer who received such grants during the fiscal year ended December 31, 2005.
-The exercise price for each stock option equals the closing market price on the date of grant as reported on the Nasdaq National Market.
-In certain circumstances, such as dissolution, merger or other reorganization of the Company, the vesting of these stock option grants may accelerate.
+The following table sets forth certain information concerning the individual grant of options to purchase Common Stock to the named executive officer who received such grants during the fiscal year ended December 31, 2007.
+The exercise price for each stock option equals the closing market price on the date of grant as reported on the NASDAQ Global Market.
+The option awards identified in the table below are also reported in the Outstanding Equity Awards at Fiscal Year-End-2007 Table on page 21.